 - Bring in outside experts as necessary and appropriate; an accountant or consultant can add credibility to your application process.

-Some organizations offer workshops for potential grant applicants where you can learn more about what specifically the funders are looking for and how to tailor your application to their needs.
+Some organizations—including many local colleges and universities—offer workshops for potential grant applicants where you can learn more about what specifically the funders are looking for and how to tailor your application to their needs.
 Keep in mind that all applicants must adhere to strict guidelines.
 Don’t give the funder any more or any less than what is requested.
 Make sure your application is both complete and accurate.
 An incomplete application, or one that contains inaccurate information, will not be considered.

 Above all, remember to be clear about how you intend to use the funds requested, and if you get the grant, be sure to only use the funds for the stated purpose.

 All business grants are highly competitive.
 Once you research available grants and decide to apply, you might decide the application process is not a good fit for your skills and that you need some professional help.
 You could attend a grant writing class, or send an employee.
 Another option would be to hire an experienced grant-writer research and write your startup business grant proposals.
 No matter how you approach the grant application process, the rewards are there for small business owners who put in the time and energy to submit a complete and compelling proposal.